 What is this programme about?

-This project aims to improve access to quality health care and education for ethnic minority communities in Kenya, providing support to strengthen the capacity of ethnic minority human rights defenders from Ogiek Mau, Ogiek Elgon, Sengwer, Endorois and Awer groups.
-Drawing on Minority Rights Group’s experience working alongside ethnic, religious and linguistic minorities and indigenous communities, conducting research and producing eminent data, this project will support ethnic minority human rights defenders and communities to monitor and advocate for education and health rights, while holding duty bearers accountable for the reach of services in the five communities within the project.
+This programme aims to improve access to quality health care and education for ethnic minority communities in Kenya, providing support to strengthen the capacity of ethnic minority human rights defenders from Ogiek Mau, Ogiek Elgon, Sengwer, Endorois and Awer groups.
+Drawing on Minority Rights Group’s experience working alongside ethnic, religious and linguistic minorities and indigenous communities, conducting research and producing eminent data, this programme will support ethnic minority human rights defenders and communities to monitor and advocate for education and health rights, while holding duty bearers accountable for the reach of services in the five communities within the programme.
 By reinforcing the capacity of ethnic minority human rights defenders to advocate their social, economic and cultural rights this action will have a sustainable impact on ethnic minority communities’ ability to voice their demands and concerns regarding systemic discriminations in the future.

 Why are we delivering this programme?